NaluCFD/Nalu/docs/source/theory/pressureStabilization.rst

 The inclusion of the pressure stabilization terms in the advective transport for the primitives is a required step for ensuring that the advection velocity is mass conserving.
-In practive, the mass flow rate is stored at each integration point in the mesh (edge midpoints for the edge-based scheme and subcontrol surfaces for the element-based scheme).
+In practice, the mass flow rate is stored at each integration point in the mesh (edge midpoints for the edge-based scheme and subcontrol surfaces for the element-based scheme).
 When the mixed CVFEM/EBVC scheme is used, the continuity equation solves